Gulshan1357/nexus-game-engine/Nexus/src/ECS/README.md

 1. Packed Entities: Reusing entity ids of deleted entity so that the are packed.
 This make sure that there is less data fragmentation in component pools.
 2. Tags and Groups: Entities have groups and tags with average lookup speed of O(1) both ways (Entity <-> Tag/Group).
 3. Packed Component Pools: When a component is deleted the last component of the vector will be moved to the empty position.
+4. Entity-Entity Relationships: One to many relationship between entities.
+Create relationship using `leaderEntity->AddRelationship(followerEntity, "relationshipName")`.

+## TODO:
+1. Scenarios where all the entities of a particular tag are deleted.
+What should happen with that tag?